 Students with disabilities may request additional support through the Department of Counseling, Testing, and Disability Services.
-The University will endeavor to support students with special needs where resources are available.
-Requests are confidential and will be handled with the upmost discretion.
+The University endeavors to support students with special needs where resources are available.
+Requests are confidential and will be handled with complete discretion.
 Students with verified disabilities will be provided reasonable accommodations that provide equal access to educational facilities, programs, services, and activities.
 Students may make requests for services by contacting the Department of Counseling, Testing, and Disability Services located in Building B.

-The staff in the Department of Counseling, Testing, and Disability Services will seek to verify the disability and determine accommodations needed to provide equal access to facilities, programs, activities, and educational opportunities at AURAK.
-Verification of the disability as well as the classroom and testing accommodations will be communicated to the appropriate individuals upon written consent of the student.
+The staff in the Department of Counseling, Testing, and Disability Services will seek to verify the disability and determine the accommodations needed to provide equal access to facilities, programs, activities, and educational opportunities at AURAK.

 Types of Disabilities